Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Science doesn’t talk about that question much.
 Religion, Philosophy, and Observation all have unanswerable questions, oppositions, and contradictions.
 This is the result of how humankind reasons.
 Whichever way the penny falls, there are going to be quite a few April fools.
 Will you avoid that bonnet?

-This blog post is an excerpt from chapter 14.2 of the book Audit of the Universe
+This blog post is an excerpt from chapter 5.2 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, April Fools Day – 365 Days a Year
+Please use the Social Network links just below to share this information from The Explanation, April Fools Day – 365 Days a Year